 Resources for State and Local Agencies

-- Prototype Application for Free and Reduced Price School Meals for SY 2017-2018
+- Prototype Application for Free and Reduced Price School Meals

 - Prototype Household Letters for State and Local Agencies

 USDA also offers a Web-Based Prototype Application for Free and Reduced Price School Meals.
 With the increasing use and popularity of online applications in recent years, USDA has published its prototype web-based application design with the aim of providing timely guidance to stakeholders.
 Version 1.0 of the web-based prototype, released November 2016, was developed based on extensive public engagement and reflects research and data-driven design best practices.
 It has been structured to help ensure full and accurate household response, while maintaining an accessible and intuitive layout.

 The USDA electronic prototype application is not for direct household use.
 If you are a parent looking to apply for school meal benefits, contact your child’s school to find out where you can access their application for school meal benefits.